Administrative Procedure 250

-The selection of learning resource materials (library books, print and non-print resources) shall be made in accordance with the criteria and objectives as found in this administrative procedure.
+The selection of learning resource materials (library books, print and non print resources) shall be made in accordance with the criteria and objectives as found in this Administrative Procedure.

-lists of learning materials and books authorized and recommended by Saskatchewan Education, the Director and various book selection aids used by librarians.
+lists of learning materials and books authorized and recommended by the Saskatchewan Ministry of Education, the Director of Education, and various book selection aids used by librarians.

-- An understanding of the needs of the school, based on knowledge of the curriculum and existing material available shall guide the selection process.
+- An understanding of the needs of the school, based on knowledge of the curriculum, and existing material available shall guide the selection process.